bytefreezer/bytefreezer.github.io/docs/architecture.md

 # Architecture

-ByteFreezer is designed as a modular, scalable data pipeline for security data collection, storage, and analysis.
+bytefreezer is designed as a modular, scalable data pipeline for security data collection, storage, and analysis.

 ## Overview

 ```
 ┌─────────────┐     ┌──────────────┐     ┌─────────────┐
-│ Data Sources│ ──> │  ByteFreezer │ ──> │ Your Storage│
+│ Data Sources│ ──> │  bytefreezer │ ──> │ Your Storage│
 │             │     │    Proxy     │     │   (S3)      │
 └─────────────┘     └──────────────┘     └─────────────┘
                                                 │